William Carey University: Greek life

 Three Christian-oriented organizations exist on campus.
 Gamma Chi is one sorority focused on sisterhood and service.
 Gamma Chi's colors are red, black, and white and the mascot is a panda.
 Pi Omega is a social and service sorority.
 Kappa Tau Xi is a social and service fraternity.

 Athletics

 The William Carey athletic teams are called the Crusaders.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) since the 2010–11 academic year.
 The Crusaders previously competed in the Gulf Coast Athletic Conference (GCAC) from 1981–82 to 2009–10.

 William Carey competes in 18 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports include archery and cheerleading.

-Overview

-Most of the teams are nationally ranked within the NAIA structure and typically move on to the conference play-offs and the national championship rounds.
-The athletic department maintains its own website separate from the main university site.
-The Student Services administration also organizes various indoor and outdoor sports and games through its intramural program.